wds15/hep/README.md

 The code is distributed under the BSD-3 license, see LICENSE.

-Please cite our work when you use these codes or apply our approach:
+Please refer to our newer (and improved) version of the method and cite our work when you use these codes or apply our approach:

 _S.
 Weber, A. Gelman, B. Carpenter, D. Lee, M. Betancourt, A. Vehtari,
 A. Racine (2016), "Hierarchical expectation propagation for Bayesian